juancarlosfarah/anisopter/README.md

 Contact
 -------
-For any enquiries regarding this project kindly contact @juancarlosfarah..
+For any enquiries regarding this project kindly contact @juancarlosfarah.